hardin47/website/Math152/Notes/index.md

 # Class Information {-}

 Class notes for Math 152 at Pomona College: Computational Statistics.
-The notes are based extensively on Probability & Statistics by DeGroot and Schervish [@degroot].
+The notes are based extensively on Probability & Statistics [@degroot].

 You are responsible for reading the relevant chapters in the text.
 The text is very good & readable, so you should use it.
 You should make sure you are coming to class and also re-visiting the warm-ups after feedback is provided.